charlesfranciscodev/codingame/puzzles/python3/ascii-art/README.md

 ```

 This pseudocode outlines the key steps to solve the coding puzzle.
 You need to implement the details, including reading the ASCII art representations and handling edge cases.

+## Edge Cases

+Test your program by experimenting with an empty ASCII art representation for one or more characters to confirm that it appropriately manages missing character representations.
+Additionally, try inputting a combination of uppercase and lowercase letters to verify that the program handles case conversion and character lookup accurately.
+Test different combinations of widths and heights to ensure the program can handle various dimensions without errors or output distortion.
+Provide a single character input string to assess the program's handling of single-character input and its corresponding ASCII art output.
+Furthermore, examine input strings containing leading, trailing, and multiple consecutive whitespace characters to ensure proper whitespace handling.
+Lastly, test input strings where characters overlap in the ASCII art output to confirm the program handles such cases without merging characters or distorting the output.
+By conducting these tests, you can guarantee that the program gracefully handles various scenarios and produces correct ASCII art output under diverse conditions.